Russell Wilson to Compete for Seahawks Starting Gig Now

 What also makes this problematic is that Prince has several other influences beyond Brown and Hendrix.
 It’s rarely going to be an exact comparison (at least I hope not – otherwise I wouldn’t be interested in listening to a musician that sounds like a carbon copy – I’d just prefer to listen to the original).
 People who compare Robert Griffin III to Michael Vick are sometimes chided for making an intellectually lazy effort.

 I see a lot Vick in Griffin’s game.
 Both operate with a great deal of quickness in their drops and play fakes.
 Both can get too frenetic with their movements under pressure.
-And both can make all-arm throws with velocity that I’ve only seen a player like Jay Cutler only capable of approaching.
+And both can make all-arm throws with the required velocity that I’ve only seen a player like Cutler (insert Patrick Mahomes, Aaron Rodgers, or Matt Stafford if you wish…) only capable of approaching.
 However, I also see some of Steve Young’s and Aaron Rodgers’ pocket presence and maneuverability in tight quarters.

 Whether Griffin studied Young or Rodgers doesn’t matter.
 I’ve seen interviews of musicians who say they never listened to a performer that they’ve been compared but regardless, they share striking stylistic similarities.
 Rams runner Isaiah Pead told me and another reporter at the Senior Bowl that when he was in high school he heard comparisons of his style to Gale Sayers.
 Pead had to look up Sayers to see what they meant.
 However, when I watched Pead, I could see the hip flexibility and the light-footed, gliding style reminiscent of the Kansas Comet.